Matthew M. Neely

 Matthew Mansfield Neely (November 9, 1874 – January 18, 1958) was an American Democratic politician from West Virginia.
-He is the only West Virginian to serve in both houses of the United States Congress and as the Governor of West Virginia.
+He is the only West Virginian to serve in both houses of the United States Congress and as the 21st governor of West Virginia.
 He is also the only person to have held a full term in both Senate seats from the state.

 Biography

 He was born in Grove, West Virginia on November 9, 1874.
 He attended Salem College of West Virginia (now Salem International University), but did not earn a degree.
 At the outbreak of the Spanish–American War he entered the United States Army as a private.
 Following the war, he earned a law degree from West Virginia University.
 In 1903, he married Alberta Ramage.

+He entered the practice of law in Fairmont, West Virginia and was elected its mayor in 1908.